top of page

 How to Eat: Add them to sandwiches, salads, or mash on toast.

-9. Yogurt – Good for Your Gut and Magnesium Levels
+9. Yoghurt – Good for Your Gut and Magnesium Levels

-Plain yogurt is a great source of magnesium and calcium.
-One cup of low-fat yogurt provides about 47 mg of magnesium and helps with digestion too.
+Plain yoghurt is a great source of magnesium and calcium.
+One cup of low-fat yoghurt provides about 47 mg of magnesium and also helps with digestion.
+And, of course it is a good source of probiotics.

 In Indian diets, curd or dahi is a daily essential, especially in hot climates.